WalletScrutiny/WalletScrutinyCom/_android/com.lobstr.client.md

 You need to deposit 5 XLM in order to add the BTC asset.

-However, lobstr as far as I can tell only holds btc tokens and not actual bitcoin.
+However, lobstr presumably only holds btc tokens and not actual bitcoin.
 Hence, the **nobtc** verdict.

 Zendesk support page "[Buying Crypto with LOBSTR wallet](https://lobstr.zendesk.com/hc/en-us/articles/360014741460-Buying-crypto-with-LOBSTR-wallet)"